ppreshant/flow_cytometry/notes-flowcytometry.md

 ### Plotting - matplotlib
-  - [ ] Plot the final event count (x-axis) by well name (short, y-axis) for easy identification of outliers
+  - [ ] Plot the initial and final event count (x-axis) by well name (short, y-axis) for easy identification of outliers and mis-processed wells.
+Or do a side by side scatter plot, labelling only the outliers (outside 2 SD..?). _requires deep dive into matplotlib :(_
   - [ ] (_ignore, can do in R_) Add sample names to the plot using `plt.legend(list of names in the same order, loc = 'best')`
 	  - [ ] Or figure out what variable in the .fcs file is being made the title of the plots?
     - [ ] Figure out how to compose multiple data into a matplotlib by colour etc. -- Don't know if it will work as good as ggplot; and if FlowCal does it automatically as flowworkspace